dsinkerii/dsinkerii/README.md

 ### in case you have even a little penny lying around and you want to support me, id really, like really appreciate that!!!
 ## https://boosty.to/dsinkerii
 (i will be forever grateful for that)

-(also, i have a discord server!! go join it: https://discord.gg/Q7zp8pavwR)